South Pacific Islands travel – advice, tips & recommendations.

 Hiking Mount Yasur Volcano is one of the greatest highlights of the Pacific Region.

-Cyclons and tsunami occur regurarly and some are severe.
+Cyclones and tsunamis occur regurarly and some are severe.

 The South Pacific cyclone season runs from November to April

-Almost each country maintains seismic activity and you can check on the official websites for warnings and weather forecast.
+Almost every country maintains seismic activity, and you can check on the official websites for warnings and weather forecast.

 Diving in the Pacific.

-There isn’t a travele in the Pacific Islands who does not want to dive into the beauty of the most magnificent underwater world.
+There isn’t a traveller in the Pacific Islands who does not want to dive into the beauty of the most magnificent underwater world.

 Top diving and snorkeling experience is in Fiji and New Caledonia.
 GO SNORKELLING AMONGST THE BEAUTIFUL FIJIAN CORALS.